SysdataSpA/UniversalEventBus/README.md

 Usage
 --------

-1. You've got to initialize the EventDispatcher.
-We suggest to do it in the MainApplication's onCreate().
+1. You've got to initialize the EventDispatcher with your favorite process.
+We suggest to do it in the MainApplication's onCreate() and use RxEventProcessor.
+We also implemented standard EventProcessor which use Otto as Event Bus.

 ```java
   EventDispatcher.useEventProcessor(RxEventProcessor.newInstance());